ISCHEMIC STROKE / ETIOLOGY

 Therapy

-- correction of possible anemia and/or thrombocytopenia
+- correction of any anemia and/or thrombocytopenia